It has been a hugely successful couple of years for the national Agricultural Development Company – better known as Nadec.

 How do you manage quality?

 I always tell my team that the first two priorities for the company are safety and quality.
 We give quality a high importance and put high standards in place with clear policies and procedures in each and every department.
-For all our operation departments, the standard operating procedures define clearly the specifications for each product, from the recipe to the materials involved, including the monitoring tests and their frequency.
+For all our operational departments, the standard operating procedures define clearly the specifications for each product, from the recipe to the materials involved, including the monitoring tests and their frequency.
 Our labs are equipped with state of the art testing equipment to check the quality parameters at each stage of the production and distribution.
-We have also put in place ISO standards as well as HACCP standards
+We have also put in place ISO standards as well as HACCP standards.

 How do you manage supply chain (and quality within)?